MuhammadFaizan99/MuhammadFaizan99.github.io/_pages/experience.md

 {% include base_path %}

-* **Grand Valley State University** – Allendale, MI, USA
-  * **Research Assistant**
-  **Duration:** March 2025 – Contd.
-    “Working remotely under [Dr. Ali Raza](https://aliraza.org/) in the **EdTech Partnership Lab**, particularly focusing on analyzing large-scale textual data (student–teacher transcripts) to study discourse, cognitive thinking, and social interactions within classroom settings.
-This involves human-centered data science, learning analytics, epistemic network analysis, and the application of NLP and LLMs.”

 * **Hactric Solutions (Pvt) Ltd.** – Islamabad, Pakistan
   * **ML & Web Researcher**
   **Duration:** February 2024 – Contd.
-    “As a researcher there, I am conducting research in machine learning and web development, with a current focus on developing an ecosystem of AI-based web applications for the [C5M (Continent 5 Media)](http://c5m.world.s3-website-us-east-1.amazonaws.com/), which includes D2P, Eksplode, eMoney, and more.
+    “As a researcher there, I am conducting research in machine learning and web development, with a current focus on developing an ecosystem of AI-based web applications for the C5M (Continent 5 Media), which includes D2P, Eksplode, eMoney, and more.
 My role focuses on building and integrating ML-driven recommendation systems, RESTful/third-party APIs, and real-time data analytics dashboards.”

 * **UET Taxila** – Taxila, Pakistan
   * **Applied ML Researcher**
   **Duration:** December 2021 – Contd.
     “Handling end-to-end data pipelines, from data collection to developing machine learning and deep learning models in complex interdisciplinary research projects to solve real-world problems.”

+* **Grand Valley State University** – Allendale, MI, USA
+  * **Research Assistant**
+  **Duration:** March 2025 – February 2026
+    “Worked remotely under Dr. Ali Raza in the EdTech Partnership Lab, leading weekly discussions and presentations on Learning Analytics and Artificial Intelligence in Education (AIED).
+Also practiced and applied novel data analysis approaches, such as Epistemic Network Analysis (ENA), on large-scale educational textual data to study discourse, cognitive thinking, and social interactions.”

 * **Rozi Academy** – Rawalpindi, Pakistan
   * **ML Engineer**